sap-tutorials/Tutorials/tutorials/cp-cli-automate-operations/cp-cli-automate-operations.md

 ---

-[ACCORDION-BEGIN [Step 1: ](Download and install the client)] To get started with the command-line interface for SAP Cloud Platform (sapcp CLI), please follow [this tutorial](cp-sapcp-getstarted).
+[ACCORDION-BEGIN [Step 1: ](Download and install the client)] To get started with the SAP BTP command line interface (sapcp CLI), please follow [this tutorial](cp-sapcp-getstarted).

 [DONE]
 [ACCORDION-END]